 For example, Alex is constantly getting new items in stock and selling out of other items.
 Since he tracks his inventory in Salesforce, he can use a dynamic picklist on his order form to make sure that the list of products is always up to date.

-We hope that after those four use cases, the wheels have started turning for how you can use FormAssemblyâs Salesforce Dynamic Picklists feature at your own organization.
+We hope that after those four use cases, the wheels have started turning for how you can use FormAssembly’s Salesforce Dynamic Picklists feature at your own organization.
 Got a use case to share?
-Drop us a line: marketing@formassemblycom.
-Havenât explored adding Dynamic Picklist forms yet?
-Try it in your own Enterprise or Compliance Cloud account, or, if youâre on a Professional or Premier plan, talk to us about upgrading!
+Drop us a line: [email protected].
+Haven’t explored adding Dynamic Picklist forms yet?
+Try it today!

 For more helpful tutorials on how to use FormAssembly and Salesforce together, download our Salesforce tutorial eBook at the link below.